FreeRADIUS/wiki.freeradius.org/version4/Home.md

 ### Unlang in v4.0.x

-The unlang interpreter in v4.0.x is iterative instead of recursive.
+The unlang interpreter in v4.0.x is iterative instead of recursive (so we don't blow up the C stack).

 Each `REQUEST` has a stack associated with it.
 That stack is used to push recursive unlang calls ("if" statements, blocks, modules, etc.).
 The interpreter is entirely iterative, where it loads a stack frame,